-The modern office is evolving faster than ever as new design trends continually find themselves splashed across workplaces up and down the country.
+The modern office is evolving faster than ever as new design trends are continually splashed across workplaces up and down the country.

-In recent years, offices have transformed from stuffy, dim, boxed-off cubicle-style layouts to thriving hubs where collaboration is buzzing against a backdrop of the most trendy and functional interior designs.
+In recent years, offices have transformed from stuffy, dim, boxed-off cubicle-style layouts to thriving hubs where collaboration buzzes against the backdrop of the most trendy and functional interior designs.

-Biophilic designs are ever-present and revert back to industrial ‘bare bone’ materials continue to prove popular designs, while a rise in spaces that promote the wellbeing of the office user shows no signs of slowing.
+Biophilic designs are ever-present and revert to industrial ‘bare bone’ materials that continue to prove popular designs.
+At the same time, a rise in spaces that promote the wellbeing of the office user shows no signs of slowing.

-Below, we’ve listed some of the most popular interior designs trends for 2019:
+Below, we’ve listed some of the most popular interior designs trends:

 1. ‘Living walls’

 The trend for leafy living walls continues to rise.
-They are particularly loved by green-fingered urbanites and are a clever way of bringing the outdoors into the office environment.
+Green-fingered urbanites particularly love them, and they are a clever way of bringing the outdoors into the office environment.

 2. Continued push for spaces that promote mental and physical well-being